PlantPhenoOntology/ppo_pre_reasoner/README.md

 The incoming directory holds incoming turtle or OWL files with instance data that has been annotated using the PPO application ontology

 # Outgoing
-The outgoing directory will contain pre-reasoned turtle or OWL files with pre-reasoned instance data.
+The outgoing directory will contain pre-reasoned turtle or OWL instance data.

+# Ontology
+Ontology directory contains the ontology to use as the basis for reasoning over the instance data.